REPUBLIC OF INDIA

 The new naval ensign and rank flags proved unpopular with the Navy, and in 2004 they were abolished.
 The 1950-2001 rank flags and commissioning pennant were reinstated, and the 1950-2001 naval ensign, modified by the addition of the Sarnath Lion Capital at the intersection of the cross, was taken back into use as well.

-Adoption/Abolition Dates: The new ensign, commissioning pennant and rank flags were officially adopted on August 15, 2001; abolished in 2004.
+Adoption/Abolition Dates: The new ensign, commissioning pennant and rank flags were officially adopted on 15 August 2001 and abolished in 2004.

 Flag Proportions: Proportions of ensigns, jacks and rank flags were 2:3.
 The commodore's broad pennant and the Senior Officer pennant had 1:2 proportions.